s-peiran/tp/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `ContactListPanel`, `MeetingListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

+The UI also has an `AppState` class, which maintains the dynamic aspects of the UI, such as which mode the application is in, which panels are displayed, and the contacts or meetings to be displayed.
+This allows the UI to remain responsive and accurate to user interactions and command results.

+The `AppState` class is a singleton class, ensuring that the UI components are synchronized with the current state of the application.
+It is updated (if necessary) when commands are executed in the `Logic` class, and these updates are checked in the `MainWindow` class to display on the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of